 There are two distinct types of vessel sink installations:

 - Above-counter installation: The vessel sink basin rests completely on top of the counter or vanity.
 When people think of vessel sinks, this is the version they usually have in mind.
 After a drain hole of 1 5/8" to 1 3/4" is drilled, no additional cutting of the countertop is required.

 Style: Add panache to your bathroom for relatively little money.

 Changeability: Because vessel sinks are not stuck in place (as drop-in sinks are), they can be changed out fairly easily.

-- Space.
-You can gain a bit of extra counter room because the vessel sink basin takes up fewer area than recessed sinks.
+Space: You can gain a bit of extra counter room because the vessel sink basin takes up less space than recessed sinks.

 Durability: Because of the exposed edges of the basin, they are prone to chipping and breakage.